lemonpkt/IPProject/README.md

 ## Javascript Libraries

 Two Javascript library used is jQuery and the Javascript framework used is Bootstrap.
-Both jQuery and Bootstrap are not hosted locally and instead source from content domain network. jQuery is needed for Bootstrap to work, and Bootstrap was used to design a clean and user-friendly interface for our website
+Both jQuery and Bootstrap are not hosted locally and instead source from content domain network. jQuery is needed for Bootstrap to work, and Bootstrap was used to design a clean and user-friendly interface for our website.

-## Project Models
+## Database Models

 Two models are used in this project: UserProfile, which contains information on each user, as well as the type of user: FreeAgent and Client; Project: which contains information about each individual project, such as title, description, cost, as well as users relevant to that project.